 Are you shocked to know that money is the leading cause of stress amongst Brits?
 Neither are we.
 We don't want to overstate it but the cliché that money makes the world go around must have some truth to it.
 With the current economic state of affairs, the squeeze on household finances is really beginning to bite and with that, stress and money worries are part of the territory.
 Going further, it's not just the amount of money (or lack of per se) it's more an emergency call on personal finances, for example, when an unexpected bill crops up, this is what can cause the real stress.
-With the emphasis on speed and quick cash or quick loans to plug that gap the demand for personal loans is high.
+With the emphasis on speed, payday loans plug the gap.

 Unsurprisingly stressing over money or debt can cause a variety of health issues.
 This could be from worrying about the economy, to housing costs and job stability, to savings and investments.
 The physical manifestations are numerous:

 Below are three major contributors to financial stress:

 According to numerous sources such as the Bank of England, debt levels have risen faster than incomes and assets.
 We handle debt in all shapes and forms, for example, quick loans or fast loans, mortgages, credit cards and car finance.
 With this variety and indeed the historically low interest rates attached, comes the temptation to use credit in place of savings.
 Many commentators have made the point that this high personal debt level is stimulated by consumerism and consumption.
 Some would even go as far to say that we are practically taunted by the latest electronic devices and "must-have" fashion clothing, touted by the in-favour celebrity of the day.
 Coupled with this array of shiny new objects, is the increasing need to have them today not tomorrow.